guruprince8/ecommerceapi/README.md

 <h2>Load Sample Data</h2>
 Use CSV files under /sampledata directory to load sample data

+<h2>Enabling HTTPS</h2>
+Certs folder consists of sample certicate and private key which are used to enable https.
+It is recomeeded to regenerate those as per the domain or ip address.

 <h2>Run Application </h2>
 Use npm run start